‘Shameless’ Spoilers: Preschool Fire Drill Busts V & Kev

 Warning: Spoilers from tonight’s episode ahead.

-As The Inquisitr predicted based on Shanola Hampton’s Instagram post, Kevin and Veronica did end up getting busted for their current preschool situation in tonight’s episode of Shameless.
+As The Inquisitr predicted based on Hampton’s Instagram post, Kevin and Veronica do end up getting busted for their current preschool situation in tonight’s episode of Shameless.

 When the preschool conducts a fire drill, Kevin and Veronica’s twins are put in an awkward situation as their parents had previously told them they were never allowed to be in the same room.
 The fire drill, however, forced both twins outside and the nuns quickly realized there were two girls instead of just one.